 Another case, quite obvious, is when you can leverage already existing and mature libraries that are implemented only in batch.

 However, if none of the above is true, think about stream processing.
 Does my data arrive continuously?
 Have I just implemented data pipelines on incoming data?
 Then it’s not a batch problem, but streaming one!
 And as such should be easily solved with modern streaming frameworks, thanks to described features (e.g. late and out-of-order data handling, session and custom windows, savepoints) and benefits (e.g. very low latency and shorter feedback loop).

 Stream processing is not only about triggering alerts or getting results with low latency.

-Stream is often a natural representation of data for many real-world problems.
-It can be successfully used for implementing ETL pipelines, calculating KPI metrics, powering business reports etc. – in use-cases where many companies has traditionally used batch processing technologies.
+The stream is often a natural representation of data for many real-world problems.
+It can be successfully used for implementing ETL pipelines, calculating KPI metrics, powering business reports etc. – in use-cases where many companies have traditionally used batch processing technologies.

-With modern processing frameworks like Flink you can process your data in an easy, accurate and continuous manner.
-We believe a best summary is to:
+With modern processing frameworks like Flink, you can process your data in an easy, accurate and continuous manner.
+We believe the best summary is to: